My Child's Health >> Asthma

 To Request an Action Plan to

 Address Asthma Click Here

 Asthma is a disease that affects your lungs.
 It is one of the most common long-term diseases of children, but adults can have asthma, too.
 Asthma causes wheezing, breathlessness, chest tightness, and coughing at night or early in the morning.
 If you have asthma, you have it all the time, but you will have asthma attacks only when something bothers your lungs.

 In most cases, there are several contributors that causes asthma, and we do know how to treat it medically and address the contributors holistically in order to cure it.
 We know that if someone in your family has asthma you are more likely to have it.
 This is especially true if you have environmental contributors.

 HOW CAN YOU TELL IF YOU HAVE ASTHMA?

 It can be hard to tell if someone has asthma, especially in children under age 5.
 Having a doctor check how well your lungs work and check for allergies can help you find out if you have asthma.

-During a checkup, the doctor will ask if you cough a lot, especially at night, and whether your breathing problems are worse after physical activity or at certain times of year.
+During a checkup, the doctor will ask if your child coughs a lot, especially at night, and whether their breathing problems are worse after physical activity or at certain times of year.
 The doctor will also ask about chest tightness, wheezing, and colds lasting more than 10 days.
 They will ask whether anyone in your family has or has had asthma, allergies, or other breathing problems, and they will ask questions about your home.
-The doctor will also ask if you have missed school or work and about any trouble you may have doing certain things.
+The doctor will also ask if your child has missed school or work and about any trouble your child may have doing certain things.

-The doctor will also do a breathing test, called a spirometry test, to find out how well your lungs are working.
-The doctor will use a computer with a mouthpiece to test how much air you can breathe out after taking a very deep breath.
-The spirometer can measure airflow before and after you use asthma medicine.
+The doctor will also do a breathing test, called a spirometry test, to find out how well your child's lungs are working.
+The doctor will use a computer with a mouthpiece to test how much air your child can breathe out after taking a very deep breath.
+The spirometer can measure airflow before and after your child uses asthma medicine.

 WHAT IS AN ASTHMA ATTACK?